StuntsPT/concatenator/README.md

 #Concatenator

 This was my first "real" program.
-It is still quite usefull in phylogeographic and phylogenetic studies, however, since this program was first released, several others have started implenting the functions present in *Concatenator*.
+It is still quite usefull in phylogeographic and phylogenetic studies, however, since *Concatenator* was first released, several others have started implenting the functions present in *Concatenator* in their own interface.

-It is written in perl and released under the GPL license.
+Concatenator is written in perl and released under the GPL license.

 #Usage